OpenTechStrategies/pdc-poc-demo/docs/SPEC.md

-# Proof-of-Concept Demo: Common Grant Application for Philanthropy (CGAP) -- Common Data Platform
+# Proof-of-Concept Demo: Philanthropy Data Commons (PDC) -- Common Data Platform

-The purpose of this CGAP Proof-of-Concept Demo is to show live examples of how the envisioned Common Data Platform can help grantseekers and grantmakers.
+The purpose of this PDC Proof-of-Concept Demo is to show live examples of how the envisioned Common Data Platform can help grantseekers and grantmakers.
 This demo is not the fully-functioning data platform itself -- rather, it is a collection of interactive